ChatGPT served as "suicide coach" in man's death, lawsuit alleges

 According to Gray's suit, shortly before Gordon's death, ChatGPT allegedly said in one exchange, "[W]hen you're ready... you go.
 No pain.
 No mind.
 No need to keep going.
 Just... done."

-ChatGPT "convinced Austin — a personwho had already told ChaiGPT that he was sad, and who had discussed mental health struggles in detail with it — that choosing to live was not the right choice to make," according to the complaint.
+ChatGPT "convinced Austin — a person who had already told ChatGPT that he was sad, and who had discussed mental health struggles in detail with it — that choosing to live was not the right choice to make," according to the complaint.
 "It went on and on, describing the end of existence as a peaceful and beautiful place, and reassuring him that he should not be afraid."

 ChatGPT also effectively turned his favorite childhood book, Margaret Wise Brown's "Goodnight Moon," into what the lawsuit refers to as a "suicide lullaby."
 Three days after that exchange ended in late October 2025, law enforcement found Gordon's body alongside a copy of the book, the complaint alleges.